atoomnetmarc/n-teller-xl-diy/README.md

 You will also need:

 - The pcb.
 See [hardware/gerber/](hardware/gerber/) for gerber files.
 Order it at some PCB fabricator.
 You can also ask me for a bare PCB when I am at [RevSpace](https://revspace.nl/) hackerspace.
 I may have some left.
 I sell them for €5 a piece.
 - 4x 3D prints of `7-segment 2.3 inch.stl` in opaque colored plastic.
+Use Gyroid infill for strong screw holes.
 - 1x 3D print of `n-teller-xl-diy-stand.stl` in the color of your choice.
 - 16x M2x10 self-tapping hex screws to mount the 4 7-segment 3D prints to the PCB.
 - 3x M3x12 BHCS screws to mount the PCB to the 3D printed stand.